xLightsSequencer/manual/chapters/chapter-four-sequencer/singing-faces/README.md

 #### Using timing marks

 Play through the song at regular or reduced speed and use the ‘t’ key to add timing marks at the beginning of each phrase.
-Then on the timing track, between two timing marks, double click or shirt double click (this is set by your preference dialog settings) and an ‘Edit label’ box will pop up.
+Then on the timing track, between two timing marks, double click or shift double click (this is set by your preference dialog settings) and an ‘Edit label’ box will pop up.
 Type in, or copy and paste the words that pertain to the selected phrase (or phrases) that belong between the two timing marks.
 Press Ok to accept.

 ![](../../../.gitbook/assets/base64f215902928845d64.png)